0xRopik/0xRopik/README.md

 ## 🎞️ Final Frame
 <p align="center">
   <i>
-  "A great video is not seen — it is felt."
+  "A great video is not watched — it is felt."
   <br/>
   — Muhamad Ropik
   </i>